michaelsanchez-pingidentity/sko23-terraforming-apps/README.md

 ## Packaging

-This repo contains all the necessary code to both configure and demonstrate a single Use Case of an application integration.
+This repo contains all the necessary code to both configure and demonstrate a single Use Case of a Ping integrated application.

-Everything needed for this is contained in this repo:
+Everything needed for this demonstration is contained in this repo:

-`/terraform` -- contains the HCL to deploy everything `/app` -- contains the application source and Dockerfile used to demonstrate the configuration
+`/terraform` -- contains the HCL to deploy everything `/app` -- contains the application source and Dockerfile used to demonstrate the configuration `/proxy-service` -- contains the source of a Fastify proxy used to provide server-side support for the App

 ### Terraform